nithinbekal/dockup/README.md

 3. The app is not fault tolerant - sometimes gets stuck
 4. Streaming of logs can be done better

+Other goals:

+1. Better directory structure for cloned repos (check feasibility of git worktree)
+2. Ability to list currently deployed apps
+3. Ability to write a check to see if app is up
+4. Ability to deploy static sites

 ## Development

 Clone the repo and run: